 OPT-IN for Life HIV/AIDS Specialized Care Services

 Penn State Milton S. Hershey Medical Center HIV/AIDS Program has provided expert HIV care since the mid-1980's and has been a funded Part C Early Intervention Services site since 2000 during which time we have seen our active population increase dramatically from 371 to 757 patients through 12/11.
 Over the last twelve years of Ryan White funding we improved the care provided at Hershey Medical Center by addressing all aspects of primary care medicine and providing comprehensive case management with the assistance of our partner, Alder Health Services (formerly AIDS Community Alliance).
 Our team consists of physicians, a nurse pracitioner, nurse coordinators, case managers, a dietician and substance abuse/prevention counselor.
 We utilize the vast resources of Hershey Medical Center to provide all medical and surgical specialty services for our patients.
 Second, in order to address the healthcare needs of HIV-infected individuals living far from Hershey, we established sites of care at strategically located sites in the region.
-Our specialized care team sees adult patients in Harrisburg (Front Street practice site), Lebanon (Volunteers in Medicine Free Clinic), Carlisle (Sadler Health Center), Lewistown (PA Dept. of Health) and Altoona (PA Dept. of Health).
+Our specialized care team sees adult patients in Harrisburg (Front Street practice site), Lebanon (Department of Health), Carlisle (Sadler Health Center), Lewistown (PA Dept. of Health) and Altoona (PA Dept. of Health).
 We see HIV-infected children at Hershey Medical Center and at sites in Lancaster and Reading.

 Ryan White Grant/Health Care Assistance